Individual - Significant developmentsLast reviewed - 22 February 2023

 On 21 April 2021, Law No. 27,617 was published in the Official Gazette amending Argentina’s Income Tax Law and incorporating significant changes with impact in individual taxation, including registered employees, retired individuals, and pensioners.

 The original amendment also contemplates an increase in the special deduction for children and disabled children, and it also incorporates a tax deduction for a cohabiting partner even if the couple is not legally married.
-In the same way, health personnel are exempted from income tax on overtime extra payment or shifts until September 2021 (regulation related to the pandemic).

 Other changes include an exemption for day care and maternal and kindergarten expenses corresponding to dependent children and stepchildren, stepsons and stepdaughters up to three years of age, as well as the provision of educational tools and the payment of training or specialisation courses for employee´s children and stepchildren as long as it is paid by the employer, duly supported by the corresponding invoices, and, in case of training, up to 40% of the non-taxable income deduction.